-On this day in 1940, John Steinbeck is awarded the Pulitzer Prize for his novel The Grapes of Wrath.
+On May 6, 1940, John Steinbeck is awarded the Pulitzer Prize for his novel The Grapes of Wrath.

 The book traces the fictional Joad family of Oklahoma as they lose their family farm and move to California in search of a better life.
 They encounter only more difficulties and a downward slide into poverty.
 The book combines simple, plain-spoken language and compelling plot with rich description.
 One of Steinbeck’s most effective works of social commentary, the novel also won the National Book Award.

 Like The Grapes of Wrath, much of Steinbeck’s work dealt with his native state of California.
 He was born and raised in the Salinas Valley, where his father was a county official and his mother a former schoolteacher.
 Steinbeck was a good student and president of his senior class in high school.
 He attended Stanford intermittently between 1920 and 1925, then moved to New York City, where he worked as a manual laborer and a journalist while writing stories and novels.
 His first two novels were not successful.